Sinus Surgery Q&A

 Q. Can this procedure help with allergy shines?

 A. So called “allergy shiners” are discoloration of the eyelids associated with allergies.
 I am not aware of any medically accepted clinically effective treatment for this.
 Balloon Sinuplasty is an effective method of managing sinusitis symptoms and not allergies.

 Q. I have bags under eyes.
-From diagrams, it looks as if they start toward the top of the maxillary sinus region and go down about 1/2 way in the region.
 Could this be from sinuses?
 I do have sinus problems (pain behind eyes periodically, mucous draining down throat causing coughing, drainage after eating something spicy).
-Over the last 6 months, I've experienced drainage from nose & throat after eating ANY meal.
-Bags are there all the time, but less visible occasionally.
-Trying to determine if I need some type of sinus related procedure.
+I’m trying to determine if I need some type of sinus related procedure.

-A. Sinus disease does not typically have eyelid swelling (“bags under the eyes””) as a major or minor symptom.
+Sinus disease does not typically have eyelid swelling (“bags under the eyes”) as a major or minor symptom.
 You should visit a surgeon knowledgeable about Balloon Sinuplasty to undergo a complete evaluation and determine whether you have sinusitis and whether you are a candidate for Balloon Sinuplasty.

 Q. I have been having nasal congestion, reduced smell and taste, post nasal drip, and sinus pressure.
 ENT specialist said it is due to allergies and has had me on steroid nasal drops, cetrizine and prednisone for 20 days.
 He mentioned last time if symptoms don't improve then he would look to carry out Balloon Sinuplasty.
 Would this benefit me?